propa-data/propadata-docs/docs/user-guide.md

 # Introduction to Propa Data

-**Propa Data** is a digital platform designed to streamline participant management, data collection, and program delivery and it helps organizations improve efficiency, accuracy, and decision-making through real-time data capture and reporting.
+**Propa Data Client App** is a digital platform designed to streamline participant management, data collection, and program delivery and it helps organizations improve efficiency, accuracy, and decision-making through real-time data capture and reporting.
 The platform also supports **language translation to Kiswahili** for wider accessibility.

 The Propa Data system includes the following key modules: